saschazepter/ReZygisk/README.md

 ### 3. Verify the installation

 After rebooting, you can verify if ReZygisk is working properly by checking the module description in the `Modules` section of your root manager.
 The description should indicate that the necessary daemons are running.
-For example, if your environment supports both 64-bit and 32-bit, it should look similar to this: `[monitor: 😋 tracing, zygote64: 😋 injected, daemon64: 😋 running (...) zygote32: 😋 injected, daemon32: 😋 running (...)]
-Standalone implementation of Zygisk.`
+For example, if your environment supports both 64-bit and 32-bit, it should look similar to this: `[Monitor: ✅, ReZygisk 64-bit: ✅, ReZygisk 32-bit: ✅] Standalone implementation of Zygisk.`

 ## Translation